G.I. Joe Team: Background

+History

 Marvel Comics

 In the first issue, the team's official codename is "Special Counter – Terrorist Unit Delta".
-The team became known first casually and then officially as "G.I.
-Joe".
-The original members of the team were Hawk, Stalker, Scarlett, Snake Eyes, Breaker, Clutch, Rock 'n Roll, Steeler, Grand Slam, Flash, Short-Fuze, Grunt and Zap.
+Its founding leader is Vietnam A-Team veteran, Lieutenant General Joseph Colton, chosen by John F. Kennedy just before the president's assassination.
+"G. I. Joe" is a temporary code name.
+The members of the team as of issue 1 in 1982 were Hawk, Stalker, Scarlett, Snake Eyes, Breaker, Clutch, Rock 'n Roll, Steeler, Grand Slam, Flash, Short-Fuze, Grunt and Zap.

 The team is one of the United States' many Special Operations Forces.
 A Mossad agent identifies team members he meets as part of G.I.
 Joe because they are "too scruffy to be Delta Force, and not weird enough to be SOG".
 The team is portrayed as a covert group with access to sophisticated military equipment.
 Over time, the team is more public with action in high profile missions.

 Devil's Due

 In the comics series by Devil's Due Publishing, the existence of the Joe team is known to the general public but its missions remain covert.
 The Joe team has been reduced to a skeleton staff.
 When a new enemy, the "Red Shadows" arrive, the team is victorious but afterwards is disbanded.
 However, this was a ruse and the Joe team is reformed with a new core team and the former members as reserves.
 In the G.I.
 Joe: America's Elite series, the new team is fully covert.